 Let’s see the benefits of olive oil.
 Olive oil contains some of the most powerful antioxidants: polyphenols and Vitamin A,D and E.

 These components are good for the heart and the blood circulation, they delay cellular aging, they are anti-inflammatory, regulate the intestines, lower the cholesterol and also eliminate free radicals.

-, we must keep in mind that not all of it is bad!
+And speaking of cholesterol, we must keep in mind that not all of it is bad!